MARKETProtocol/docs/README.md

 To deploy your changes to [docs.marketprotocol.io](https://docs.marketprotocol.io/)

 1 - Make sure your `origin` is `github.com/MARKETProtocol/docs.git`
 2 - `./deploy.sh`

+## Contributing

+Want to hack on MARKET Protocol?
+Awesome!

+MARKET Protocol is an Open Source project and we welcome contributions of all sorts.
+There are many ways to help, from reporting issues, contributing code, and helping us improve our community.

+Ready to jump in?
+Check [docs.marketprotocol.io/#contributing](https://docs.marketprotocol.io/#contributing).

+## Questions?

+Join our [Discord Community](https://www.marketprotocol.io/discord) to get in touch with our dev staff and other contributors.